Business lease assignment

 Managing the transaction yourself

-If you know a little about how a property transaction works, you could use the Net Lawman assignment document on this page and do everything yourself.
+If you know a little about how a property transaction works, you could use the Net Lawman assignment agreement for a business lease and do everything yourself.

 Ongoing liability of first tenant after parting with the lease